lukekarrys/nike-plus-webtask/README.md

 **Note: by default Nike+ tokens only last for 1 hour.
 This means any webtask you create will only work for that long.
 I'm looking into ways to refresh the token in the background and if that will work with [webtask.io](https://webtask.io).**

-**Note: by default Nike+ tokens only last for 1 hour.
-This means any webtask you create will only work for that long.
-I'm looking into ways to refresh the token in the background and if that will work with [webtask.io](https://webtask.io).**

 ## Nike+ Tokens

 For now, the way to get one for testing is to go to their [API Test Console](https://developer.nike.com/documentation/api-docs/activity-services/list-activities.html), run any API request and then get it by inspecting the request in your browser's devtools.